A look at endemic equilibria of compartmental epidemiological models and model control via vaccination and mitigation: Two new compartmental models

 Here $1-\rho$ represents the efficacy of the vaccine, $1/\psi$ is the duration of efficacy of the vaccine, and $1/\phi$ is the rate at which people are vaccinated.
 The first two are intrinsic to the vaccine itself, while $\phi$ can be thought of as a control (see Section \ref{sec: control}).
 We may assume $\rho \in [0,1]$ and $\phi, \psi>0$.

 The associated dynamics are given by:

 The dynamics of this model are significantly more complicated than those of the SE(R)IRS model in the previous section.
-We do manage to prove the analogue of Lemma \ref{lemma: new disease free} holds.
-We were unable to prove the analogues of Lemmas \ref{lemma: new endemic relevance} and \ref{lemma: new endemic stability}, although experimental evidence suggests that both hold.
+We prove the analogues of Lemmas \ref{lemma: new endemic relevance} and \ref{lemma: new disease free}.
+We were unable to prove the analogue of Lemma \ref{lemma: new endemic stability}, although experimental evidence suggests that it does hold.

 \begin{proposition} The SVE(R)IRS basic reproductive number is

 \end{proposition}

 \begin{proof} Again we follow \cite{Heffernan} by computing $\mathfrak R_0$ as the spectral radius of the next generation matrix.
 We use tildes to not confuse with the compartment $V$.
 First, a short computation shows that the system has a disease-free equilibrium at $p_1= (S, E, I, R, V)= \left(\frac{\psi n}{\phi+\psi}, 0, 0, 0, \frac{\phi n}{\phi+\psi}\right). $ We compute